Alcohol Inks – My Latest Happy Discovery

 Well this is it for me!
 It’s all Mandy Shedden’s fault – since I went to visit her fantastic little craft supplies store in Bury St Edmunds, Suffolk, I have not been the same.

-The store, Keep On Crafting is an absolute Aladdin's cave of art and craft goodies.
-I seriously didn't know which way to turn.
+The store, Keep On Crafting was an absolute Aladdin’s cave of art and craft goodies.
+I seriously didn’t know which way to turn.
+Sadly it has closed now but the website is thriving.
+Do have a look.

 If you click here and read one of the first posts I put on here, you will see that I encourage people to have a go at art regardless of age or perceived ability.